sanger-cellular-informatics/Targeton-Designer/README.md

 The chromosome column data must match your reference fasta file IDs.
 If youre reference had >chr1 then you must call chromosome 1 'chr1' in this column and vice-versa.

 Note: BED effectively are applied tsv files so use tabs to separate the values.
-Headers are optional in BED file and can be a cause of issues if the headers aren't perfect.
-While the file format leaves strand as optional, it is highly suggested to provide it for primer analysis.
-Score isn't used but necessary for the file format to be read correctly.
+Headers are optional in BED file and can be a cause of issues if they aren't perfect.
+Strand is required for the slicer to ensure sequences are output in the correct orientation.
+Score isn't used but the field must be present for the file format to be read correctly.

 | chrom | chromStart | chromEnd | name | score | strand |
 | ----- | ---------- | -------- | ---- | ----- | ------ |